What is the Suzuki Method?

 Children over age three and parents are both invited to observe lessons free of charge.
 This is the easiest way for the child to meet me, see what Suzuki violin lessons are like, and for both of you to feel inspired about your future experience.

-Can we schedule an introductory lesson?
+Can we schedule an interview lesson?

 This is a time for all of us to get to know each other and for me to assess where the student is so we can plan on how best to move forward together.
 No commitment to further lessons is expected unless we (parent, teacher, and child) all mutually agree that we make a good fit and wish to continue with enrollment.